c.r.e.t.a. rome

 There are individual work tables and shelving units.
 For ceramists, there are electric kilns and wheels plus a broad range of equipment and tools for working with clay including ceramic wheels, an extruder and a slab-roller.
 We will arrange for all the material which you require to be delivered to the studio and provide technical advice in glazing, firing, etc. The cost of the firings and materials will be deducted from the security deposit.

-For details of the facilities click here.
+For specific details of the facilities click here.

 Final Group Exhibition